The structural case for non-bank lending.

 Assessment rateAPRA requires banks to assess every borrower's ability to service a loan at the actual interest rate plus 300 basis points.
 If the actual rate is 6.5%, the bank assesses repayment capacity at 9.5%.
 This buffer was introduced to guard against rate rises but has become a persistent constraint on borrowing capacity even in a stable rate environment.

-Non-bank lenders assess at lower floors — typically 100–200bps above the actual rate, and some assess at the actual rate with stress scenarios applied case-by-case.
-On a $1.5M loan, the difference between a 9.5% and a 7.5% assessment rate can represent $200,000+ in usable borrowing capacity.
+Non-bank lenders assess at lower buffers — typically 1–2 percentage points above the actual rate, and some assess at the actual rate with stress scenarios applied case-by-case.
+On a $1.5M loan, the difference between a 9.5% and a 7.5% assessment rate can represent $200,000+ in additional borrowing capacity.

 Most impactful for: borrowers approaching bank serviceability limitsAlt-doc income

-Income documentationBanks require payslips for PAYG borrowers and two years of tax returns plus ATO Notices of Assessment for self-employed borrowers.
-This creates a structural problem: tax-effective business structures — the kind professional accountants recommend — minimise taxable income.
-A business generating $300,000 in distributable income may report $90,000 in the owner's personal tax return.
+Income documentationBanks require payslips for employed borrowers and two years of tax returns for self-employed borrowers.
+This creates a structural problem: tax-effective business structures — the kind accountants recommend — minimise taxable income.
+A business generating $300,000 in actual income may show only $90,000 in the owner's tax return.

-Non-bank lenders accept an accountant's declaration of income, BAS statements, and bank statement analysis in place of tax returns.
-This means borrowers can be assessed on their actual economic capacity rather than a tax-minimised figure.
-The documentation pathway changes; the underlying credit quality does not.
+Non-bank lenders accept an accountant's letter confirming your income, business activity statements (BAS), and bank statement analysis in place of tax returns.
+This means you can be assessed on your actual earning capacity rather than a tax-minimised figure.
+The paperwork changes; the underlying credit quality does not.

 Most impactful for: self-employed borrowers with 12+ months ABNAdverse credit tolerance

-Credit historyBank credit systems treat any adverse event — default, judgment, Part IX, or serious delinquency — as an automatic disqualifier regardless of amount or recency.
-A $150 telecommunications default from three years ago carries identical weight to a $30,000 personal loan default from last year in most bank credit decision engines.
+Credit historyBank credit systems treat any adverse event — a default, a court judgment, a debt agreement, or serious overdue payments — as an automatic disqualifier regardless of amount or how long ago it happened.
+A $150 phone bill default from three years ago carries identical weight to a $30,000 personal loan default from last year in most bank credit systems.

-Non-bank specialist lenders assess adverse events against four factors: recency, cause, quantum, and resolution.
-An event that is old, caused by temporary hardship, small in size, and paid in full is priced differently from a recent, large, unresolved pattern of default.
-The outcome is not automatic approval — it is a structured credit assessment rather than an exclusion.
+Non-bank specialist lenders assess adverse events against four factors: how recent it was, what caused it, how large it was, and whether it has been resolved.
+An event that is old, caused by temporary hardship, small in size, and fully paid is treated very differently from a recent, large, unresolved pattern.
+The result is not automatic approval — it is a proper assessment rather than a blanket exclusion.

-Most impactful for: borrowers with prior defaults, judgments, or Part IXSpeed to approval
+Most impactful for: borrowers with prior defaults, judgments, or debt agreementsSpeed to approval

 Turnaround timeMajor bank residential mortgage approvals typically require 5–15 business days for formal approval.
 During high-volume periods, this extends further.
 For auction purchases — where unconditional exchange often occurs at fall of hammer with a 42-day settlement — bank pre-approval timelines create genuine risk.